Hyacinth-Ali/ims-backend-mongodb/README.md

 # ims-backend-mongodb

-This application uses MongoDB with Spring Boot framework to manage inventories.
+This is a backend application which uses MongoDB with Spring Boot framework to manage motorcycle parts inventories.
+This is a personal project which targets a specific motorcycle parts store.